madhav06/algorithms/README.md

 # algorithms
-Everything on Algorithms using python3
+Everything on Algorithms using python3 :: Beginner